 Other notices not relating to the website, on how we as a Health Board process and share your information and data elsewhere for example COVID-19 notices relating to TTP and research, are published in their own section of this website here.

 All public bodies are required to comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR).

 Under Data Protection legislation we have a legal duty to protect your personal information.
 We do not pass on your details to any third parties or other organisations unless we have a legal basis to do so.

-Under GDPR, you have rights as an individual which you can exercise in relation to the information we hold about you.
-These are;
+Under GDPR, you have rights as an individual which you can exercise, and we must consider, in relation to the information we hold about you.
+These include:

 We collect two kinds of electronic information direct from visitors to this website; feedback and email subscription details, this information is stored on NHS Wales servers.